Best friends forever

-“Best Friends Forever” is a phrase that describes a close friendship.
-It is often written as an initialism, "BFF".
+"Best friends forever" is a phrase that describes a close friendship.
+It is often written as the initialism BFF.

 Definition

-A BFF is a term for someone's best friend or close friend and is characterized by trust and permanence, irrespective of the number of times the meaning of friendship has been changed in their lives.
+A BFF is a term for someone's best friend or close friend and is characterized by permanence, irrespective of the number of times the meaning of friendship has been changed in their lives.
 BFFs are usually in close contact and have shared experiences, such as attending the same school or sharing musical tastes.
-Relationships described as BFF are common in high school & middle school and often decline when the parties go to college.
+Relationships described as BFF are common in elementary school, middle school, high school and often decline when the parties go to college.
 The term BFF does not necessarily convey exclusivity; depending on a person's individual interpretation or philosophy of the concept of "BFF", an individual may not have more than one BFF simultaneously.

 Origin

-In a 1997 episode of Friends (S3 E25), Phoebe uses the term BFF and has to explain to the rest of the gang that it means "best friends forever".
+In the Friends episode "The One at the Beach", Phoebe uses the term BFF and has to explain to the rest of the gang that it means "best friends forever".
 Although the concept of having or being a "best friend" is ageless, the acronym BFF was popularized as a quick way for friends to sign off and express their positive feelings for one another while instant-messaging (IM-ing) on the computer or sending a text message on cell phones.

 The acronym "BFF" was added to the New Oxford American Dictionary on 16 September 2010.
 The Oxford English Dictionary documents a use of BFF in 1978.